docker-in-practice/shutit-openshift-origin/README.md

-coreos_vagrant: description of module directory in here
+A managed set-up of an OpenShift cluster in Vagrant on your machine.